A tableau formula for eta polynomials: Abstract

 \section{Abstract}

-We use raising operators to prove a tableau formula for the eta polynomials of \cite{BKT3} and the Stanley symmetric functions which correspond to Grassmannian elements of the Weyl group $\wt{W}_n$ of type $\text{D}_n$.
+We use the Pieri and Giambelli formulas of \cite{BKT1, BKT3} and the calculus of raising operators developed in \cite{BKT2, T1} to prove a tableau formula for the eta polynomials of \cite{BKT3} and the Stanley symmetric functions which correspond to Grassmannian elements of the Weyl group $\wt{W}_n$ of type $\text{D}_n$.
 We define the {\em skew elements} of $\wt{W}_n$ and exhibit a bijection between the set of reduced words for any skew $w\in \wt{W}_n$ and a set of certain standard typed tableaux on a skew shape $\la/\mu$ associated to $w$.